ryan-aday/API_Project/README.md

   Already part of the file, CDN is used in templates/index.html This is used for nice formatting.

-  Our stock retrieval functions currently utilize
 - **time** and **timestamp**
-  though to no effect.
+  Our stock retrieval function currently utilize these, though to no effect.
 They might be deleted shortly.

 ### How to Run